BOAT TRANSPORT WITH USHIP

-uShip’s marketplace makes it easy to find the best boat transporters to meet your shipment needs and your budget.
+Through uShip, you can talk to boat transporters directly, read ratings and reviews, see transport history, and get rates, all in one stop.
 Create your listing with the needs of your shipment, the make and model of your boat, and be as detailed as possible.
-Once you've completed your shipment listing, transporters who specialize in boat hauling will start sending you quotes for your review.
-You’re able to talk to the carriers, review their transport history, safety records and customer-rated feedback as they compete for your business.
+Once you've completed your shipment listing, transporters who specialize in boat hauling will start sending you quotes as they compete for your business.

 How Much Does Boat Transportation Cost?